 The woodland garden

-This landscape needs some trees, not all of the same size or species.
-Be sure to include some small trees, then add some shrubs.
-Finally, native flowers, some grasses, and a few shade lovers that happen to be your favorites or desired for some sentimental or whimsical reason can build the landscape.
+This landscape needs some trees, not all the same size or species.
+Then some smaller trees.
+Then some shrubs.
+Finally native flowers, some grasses, and a few shade lovers that happen to be your favorites or desired for some sentimental or whimsical reason.
 If some big canopy trees already exist, you may have realized lawn grass doesn’t grow well under trees.
-Adding some shrubs and perennials and mulching takes care of trying to raise grass and cuts the hours of mowing every week.
+Adding some shrubs and perennials and mulching takes care of trying to raise grass and cuts the hours every week mowing.

 It’s pretty easy if you already have some forested spots in the yard to begin.

 But, what if yours is a newer house and has maybe a tree and a half dozen foundation plants—or nothing at all?
 Or perhaps you’re just tired of all the yard maintenance.
-We’ll take a look into how to create a woodland garden where there is no lawn.
+We’ll take a look into how to create a woodland garden where there are no woods.

 Let’s assume you’ll buy and plant at least two or three larger trees, maybe six to twelve feet tall.
 If the soil is too heavy, adding some good soil and raising the surface a few inches may help a lot.
 Planting these in some informal arrangement in a portion of your property that you’d like to begin this woodsy spot will get you on your way.

-So, let’s start with a quick study of trees.
+So, let’s start by a quick study of trees.
 Trees that have smaller leaves let more light through.
 Trees that have long deep taproots don’t hinder smaller trees and shrubs nearly so much, so choose some of those.
-Red or Scarlet oak, some of the pines, gum trees, birches, honeylocust, and ginkgo come to mind.
+Red or Scarlet oak, and some pines, gum trees, birches, honeylocust and ginkgo come to mind.

 Once your bigger and taller trees begin to produce shade and darken the light hitting the ground, think of some understory trees.
-Serviceberry, snakebark maple or some of the Japanese maples, maybe redbud or fringetree, or mockorange.
+Serviceberry, snakebark maple or some of the Japanese maples, maybe redbud, fringetree or mockorange.

-You may need to put it off for three or more years, but adding viburnums, azaleas, hollies, Carolina allspice, symphoricarpos, hydrangeas, and some berry-producing plants as edibles for both people and animals helps flesh out the look of a forest.
+You may need to put it off for three or more years, but adding viburnums, azaleas, hollies, Carolina allspice, symphoricarpos, hydrangeas, and some berry producing plants as edibles for both people and animals helps flush out the look of a forest.